All Episodes

 All right, that was the president earlier today.

-Uh, hour two, Sean Hannity Show, 800-941 Sean Toprey uh telephone number.
+Hour two Sean Hannity show, 800-941 Sean tollfrey telephone number.

 You want to be a part of the program.

-President, the most cooperative of any investigation ever going on in a modern day presidency.
+President, the most cooperative of any investigation ever going on in a modern-day presidency.

 They all exerted executive privilege.

-This president, none.
+This president, none, not once.

 He seems to think that he's the one that saved the Republic.